bulrog/map_firm/README.md

 # Purpose

-Find the companies in France and its distance from your location
+Find the companies in France and its distance from a specific GPS coordinates

 # setup